 Army Reserve Officer Training Corps (ROTC) Program

-The Army Reserve Officer Training Corps (ROTC) program gives students the opportunity to obtain a commission as an officer in the United States Army.
-The program offers the option of completing either a four-year program or a two-year program in Military Science while pursuing a baccalaureate or graduate degree in one of the disciplines offered by UTSA.
-Students who may want to try military science without incurring a military commitment can register for the first- and second-year courses in Military Science.
+The Army Reserve Officer Training Corps (ROTC) program provides qualified students the opportunity to obtain a commission as an officer in the United States Army, including the U.S. Army Reserve and the National Guard.
+The program offers the option of completing either a four-year or a two-year program in military science while pursuing a baccalaureate or graduate degree in one of the disciplines offered by UTSA.
+Participation in first and second-year military science courses is open to all students and does not require a service commitment with the United States Army.
+Students enrolling in third- and fourth-year military science classes are expected to be contracted in order to obtain their commission upon graduation.

 Four-Year Program

 Students may compress the Basic Course into one academic year with the approval of the professor of military science.
-The Basic Course may be waived without credit for students with prior military service and/or junior ROTC.
+The Basic Course may be waived without credit for students with prior military service on a case-by-case basis.

 Two-Year Program

-The program requirements for the Basic and Advanced courses are as follows:
+The program requirements for Army ROTC are as follows:

 MSC 3033American Military History3